lukas-krecan/ShedLock/README.md

 Memcached Standard Protocol:
 - A key (arbitrary string up to 250 bytes in length.
 No space or newlines for ASCII mode)
 - An expiration time, in `seconds`.
 '0' means never expire.
 Can be up to 30 days.
 After 30 days, is treated as a unix timestamp of an exact date. (support `seconds`、`minutes`、`days`, and less than `30` days)
-- Memcached is a cache. if the cache gets full, [the lock would be released prematurely](https://stackoverflow.com/questions/6868256/memcached-eviction-prior-to-key-expiry/10456364#10456364). we should be using cluster of memcached to release it.

 ## Duration specification